SSWConsulting/SSW.Rules.Content/rules/do-you-do-exploratory-testing/rule.md

 Use Microsoft's Exploratory Testing - **Test & Feedback extension** - to perform exploratory tests on web apps directly from the browser.

-Capture screenshots (and even videos), annotate them and submit bugs into Azure DevOps as you explore your web app - all directly from the Chrome (or Firefox) browser.
+Capture screenshots (and even videos), annotate them and submit bugs into Azure DevOps as you explore your web app - all directly from the Chrome browser (Edge and Firefox are also supported).

 Test on any platform (Windows, Mac or Linux), on different devices - without the need for predefined test cases or test steps.